I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlcreateacl.md

 <p> </p>

 ## -remarks
 <p>The ACL that is initialized by <b>RtlCreateAcl</b> contains no access control entries (ACE).
 This ACL is empty, as opposed to being a nonexistent ACL.
 If an empty ACL is applied to an object, the ACL implicitly denies all access to that object.
-To add ACEs to the ACL, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff552092">RtlAddAccessAllowedAce</a>.</p>
+To add ACEs to the ACL, use <a href="..\ntifs\nf-ntifs-rtladdaccessallowedace.md">RtlAddAccessAllowedAce</a>.</p>

 <p>To calculate the size of an ACL, add <b>sizeof</b>(ACL) to the size of all the ACEs to be stored in the ACL.
 To calculate the size of an ACE, add the size of the ACE structure, such as <b>sizeof</b>(ACCESS_ALLOWED_ACE), to the length of the SID associated with the ACE, and then subtract the size of the <b>SidStart</b> member (which is part of both the ACE structure and the SID).
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553085">RtlLengthSid</a> function to get the length of a specified SID.</p>
+Use the <a href="..\ntifs\nf-ntifs-rtllengthsid.md">RtlLengthSid</a> function to get the length of a specified SID.</p>

-<p>The following example shows how to calculate the size of an access-allowed ACE:</p>

-<p>To calculate the size of an ACL, use the following algorithm, substituting the appropriate ACE structure in the <b>sizeof</b>(ACE) expression:</p>

-<p>For more information about security and access control, see the documentation on these topics in thePlatform Software Development Kit (SDK).</p>

-<p>The ACL that is initialized by <b>RtlCreateAcl</b> contains no access control entries (ACE).
-This ACL is empty, as opposed to being a nonexistent ACL.
-If an empty ACL is applied to an object, the ACL implicitly denies all access to that object.
-To add ACEs to the ACL, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff552092">RtlAddAccessAllowedAce</a>.</p>

-<p>To calculate the size of an ACL, add <b>sizeof</b>(ACL) to the size of all the ACEs to be stored in the ACL.
-To calculate the size of an ACE, add the size of the ACE structure, such as <b>sizeof</b>(ACCESS_ALLOWED_ACE), to the length of the SID associated with the ACE, and then subtract the size of the <b>SidStart</b> member (which is part of both the ACE structure and the SID).
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553085">RtlLengthSid</a> function to get the length of a specified SID.</p>

 <p>The following example shows how to calculate the size of an access-allowed ACE:</p>